-A British colony until 1997, Hong Kong is a Special Administrative Region of China, but don’t expect teaching and living in this country to be anything like life in China.
-People in Hong Kong speak Cantonese, an entirely different language to what people speak in mainland China.
+A British colony until 1997, Hong Kong is a Special Administrative Region of China.
+But don’t expect living and teaching in this country to be anything like life in China.
+People in Hong Kong speak Cantonese, an entirely different language to Mandarin, which is spoken by 70% of the Chinese population.
 English is also an official language of Hong Kong and is spoken by just under 50% of the population, about the same number of people who also speak Mandarin Chinese.
-If you happen to speak other foreign languages such as French or Spanish, you have a good chance of being hired at an elite international school in Hong Kong which offers several linguistics courses.

-Speaking English is a major priority for the people of Hong Kong, some of whom send children for English lessons at as young as 6 months old, which means the demand for qualified TEFL teachers is huge.
-Predominantly, the private language school industry is filled with exam preparation classes, but there are also a large number of business English classes.
-In order to compete effectively in the world playing field, Hong Kong emphasizes that English is taught universally form childhood up.
+Speaking English is a major priority for the people of Hong Kong, some of whom send their children for English lessons as young as 6 months old.
+To compete effectively in the world playing field, Hong Kong emphasizes that English is taught universally from childhood up.

-- Popular locations for TEFL jobs: Hong Kong is both a country and a city – positions available across Hong Kong
+- Hong Kong is both a country and a city, and there are positions available across the whole region.

-- Prerequisite university degree: You need a degree to work in Hong Kong.
-Some international schools and university positions require degrees in certain fields, or higher qualifications such as an MA, PGCE or PHD
+- You need a degree to work in Hong Kong, as well as a TEFL qualification and/or two years of experience.
+In addition, some international schools and university positions require degrees in certain fields, or higher qualifications such as a master’s degree, PGCE or PhD.

 Requirements for teaching English in Hong Kong